jamesgolick/scala-resque-worker/README.markdown

 License
 ------

-scala-resque-worker is copyright (c) 2009 James Golick, written for use at FetLife.com (NSFW), released under the terms of the MIT LICENSE.
+scala-resque-worker is copyright (c) 2009 James Golick, written for use at FetLife.com (NSFW), released under the terms of the MIT License.
 See the LICENSE file for details.